renatomaia/coutil/doc/manual.md

 System
 ------

-Module `coutil.system` provides functions to suspend coroutines and schedule them to be resumed when they are ready according to a system condition.
+Module `coutil.system` provides _await functions_ that await on system conditions.

+Unless otherwise stated,
+all there functions return `nil` plus an error message on failure, and some value different from `nil` on success.

 ### `system.run ([mode])`

-Resumes scheduled coroutines that becomes ready according to its corresponding system condition.
+Resumes coroutines awaiting to system condition.

 `mode` is a string that defines how `run` executes, as described below:

-- `"loop"` (default): it executes continously resuming every coroutine that becomes ready until there are no more scheduled coroutines.
+- `"loop"` (default): it executes continously resuming every awaiting coroutine that becomes ready to be resumed until there are no more awaiting coroutines.
 - `"step"`: it resumes every ready coroutine once, or waits to resume at least one coroutine that becomes ready.
 - `"ready"`: it resumes only coroutines that are currently ready.

-`run` returns `true` if there are scheduled coroutines, or `false` otherwise.
+`run` returns `true` if there are awaiting coroutines, or `false` otherwise.

 ### `system.isrunning ()`